GMS6804-master/bioconductor-microbiome/bioconductor_microbiome.md

 docker pull [YOUR DOCKERHUB ID]/bioconductor_microbiome:[month_year]
 ```

-### 3. boot into container as bash while also mounting a "dropbox-style" directory that will link your docker container to your local machine
+### 3. boot into container & share a directory between the container and local machine
 ```
-docker run -it -v [path-to-working-directory]:/projeect dominicklemas/bioconductor_microbiome:02_2024 bash
+docker run -it -v [path-to-working-directory]:/project [YOUR DOCKERHUB ID]/bioconductor_microbiome:[month_year] bash
 ```
 As an example:
 ```